dhannn/saxpy-c-asm/README.md

 ## Evaluation of Performance

 The performance of each kernel will be evaluated by running them 30 times for each vector size: n^20, n^24, and n^28, in both debug and release modes.
-Then, we will calculate the average runtime for each kernel and vector size.
+The program will calculate the average runtime for each kernel and vector size, and save this information in a .csv file.
 Finally, we will compare the averages to see how the implementations perform relative to each other.

 # Proof of Correctness